Takeaways

 2. Pay More Than Your Minimum

-Smart Money -> 6 Steps to Improve Your Debt-to-Income (DTI) Ratio
+Read Also: 6 Steps to Improve Your Debt-to-Income (DTI) Ratio

 Simply paying an extra $100 or $200 per month above your monthly minimum can produce meaningful reductions on your principal balance.
 Some personal finance experts advocate extreme measures like cutting back on rent by living with friends and family and using those funds to accelerate your principal payments.
-Lifestyle adjustments can improve your ability to allocate extra cash toward your loans.
-There are other methods to pay off your student loans quickly such as adjusting the time of the month you make your student loan payments.

 3. Make Semimonthly Payments

-When it comes to paying off student loans quickly the timing of your payments can help you achieve your goal.
+When it comes to paying off student loans quickly, the timing of your payments can help you achieve your goal.
 Timing is everything.

-Need a Checking Account? -> Open a Checking Account in 6 Easy Steps
+Need a Checking Account?
+Open a Checking Account in 6 Easy Steps

 Most student loans have a set monthly payment plan.
 However, you can opt-in to begin making semimonthly, or twice-a-month, payments.
 This will allow you to pay more toward your interest and principal and make more payments over the life of your loan.